 Smoothies are simple to make, and summer, with its array of fresh, seasonal fruits, is the ideal time to save some cash while doing so.
-All you need is a basic blender, which you can get for under $20.
+All you need is a basic blender, which you can get for under $30.
 With that in hand, the possibilities are endless.
 If you think you don’t have time to whip up smoothies day after day, consider the following: You can prep smoothies ahead of time and store them in your freezer all ready to blend.
 In minutes, you can be sipping a cool smoothie.

 Pick your favorite flavors, start blending and let the refreshing begin.

 If you liked this article, you might also like: